 If your income is reduced while you’re off work sick, you might be able to claim benefits like housing benefit.

-What you can claim will depend on where you live.
 You should first check if you’re eligible for Universal Credit.

 If you’re not eligible for Universal Credit, you can use our benefits checker to check what you might be entitled to.

 If you need long-term help doing everyday tasks or getting around, you might also be entitled to get benefits like Personal Independence Payment (PIP).

 You can contact your nearest Citizens Advice if you need help claiming benefits.